arxncodes/Dhun/PROJECT_SUMMARY.md

 - Modern mobile browsers

 ## Conclusion
-Melody Stream is a fully functional music and podcast streaming platform with a modern UI, robust backend, and comprehensive feature set.
+Dhun is a fully functional music and podcast streaming platform with a modern UI, robust backend, and comprehensive feature set.
 The application demonstrates best practices in React development, TypeScript usage, and Supabase integration.